R2Northstar/NorthstarDocs/docs/Wiki/faq.md

 A: Northstar is a mod for Titanfall2 that allows you to run your own gameservers with custom gamemodes, weapons, maps, and skins.

-It consists out of the launcher that hooks into the game and scripts that replicate vanilla functionality and extend them.
+It consists out of the launcher that attaches to the game to inject custom code and scripts that replicate vanilla functionality and extend them.

-The launcher re-purposes the existing `server.dll` that is shipped with the Titanfall2 client for running single-player (which is essentially just a local server) to host servers that other players can join.
+The launcher re-purposes the existing `server.dll` that is shipped with the Titanfall2 client for running single-player which is essentially just a local server, to host servers that other players can join.
 From there a bunch of logic is added to ensure some levels of security as the vanilla client fully trusts server[^1] as well as additional features and functionality.

 [^1]: Which is fine for vanilla where servers are run by Respawn but is not enough for Northstar cause anyone can host a server including malicious entities.